-One of my favorite questions is: “What’s wrong with this idea?”
-It drives the conversation away from why the idea is great, and toward finding its flaws.
-That is invaluable in technology.
+One of my favorite problem-solving questions is: “What’s wrong with this idea?”
+It drives the conversation away from why the idea might work, and toward why it might fail.
+That perspective is invaluable when building.

 Question: “What’s Wrong With This Idea?”